LondonWizard/Synthetic-Data-Generator/README.md

 - **Logging**: The tool generates log files for each module to help with debugging and monitoring.
 - **Error Handling**: Extensive error handling has been implemented to ensure smooth execution.
 - **Rate Limiting**: Be cautious of API rate limits.
 The script includes mechanisms to handle rate limiting, but adjust the concurrency settings if necessary.
+- **Document Generation**: Generated documents are available in TXT, DOCX, and PDF formats for versatility and ease of use.
+- **Organizational Structure**: Ensure that employee data includes necessary fields like `manager_id` and `manager_name` for accurate organizational chart generation.